 - Any current business financials

-- YTD profit and loss statement (if applicable)
+- Year-to-date profit and loss statement (if applicable)

 - Cash flow statement with projections

-- Any business or personal tax returns for the last 2 years
+- Any business or personal tax returns for the last two years

 - Owner resumes

 You’ll also likely have to fill out a paper application along with all of this documentation, and you’ll be asked for more detailed information as the underwriting process progresses.